-Several state-run Medicare Savings Programs are available to low-income older adults struggling to pay premiums, deductibles, and copays.
+Several state-run Medicare Savings Programs are available to low-income Medicare beneficiaries struggling to pay premiums, deductibles, and copays.
 Head over to our Medicare Saving Programs guide to learn more.

-If you’re receiving Social Security benefits, your Medicare costs will automatically be deducted from your Social Security check.
+If you’re receiving Social Security benefits, it's likely that your Medicare costs will automatically be deducted from your Social Security check.
 If you’re not receiving benefits yet, you’ll get a bill for your Medicare premiums in the mail.

 There are four ways to pay your monthly premium.
 You can pay through …

-Don’t forget: Your Medicare bill will arrive around the 10th of each month.
+Don’t forget: Your Medicare bill usually arrives around the 10th of each month.
 Your Medicare premium bill is due by the 25th of each month.

 Both of these federal programs are in place to support the needs of adults age 65 or over and individuals with disabilities.
 However, the two programs support different needs.
 Medicare’s role is to provide health insurance.
 Social Security’s role is to provide financial support based on factors such as your earnings and work history.